aurule/npc/docs/customization/campaigns.rst

 .. hint::

-    Some cli commands (like :ref:`cmd_reorg`) have an option to create these missing directories instead.
+    Some cli commands (like :ref:`cli_reorg`) have an option to create these missing directories instead.

 .. important::